raj23manj/golang-demo-app/notes.md

         - A way to see if the go routines have terminated and avoid leaks, 3:45
           - allow the maing goroutine to sleep for a while untill all goroutines get terminated. `time.Sleep(10 * time.Millisecond)`
           - `runtime.NumGoroutines` => returns the number of active goroutines.
 Only to check

+* Image Processing Program
+  -

+* Context Package
+  - In a go service, each incoming request is handled in it own goroutines.
+The requeset handles often start other goroutines to access backends(database, Rpc..etc) services.
+  - The set of goroutines working on a request typically needs access to request specific values.
+Like identity of the end user, authorization token and the request deadline
+  - When the request is cancelled by the end user or when the request is timed out, all the go routines working on that request must exit quickly, so that the system can reclamin any resources that they were using.
+  - We need a way to propogate request-scoped data down the call graph.
+  - We need a way to propogate cancellation signal down the graph.
+  - Context Pacakge
+    - Provides API's for cancelling branches of call-graph
+    - Provides a data-bag for trasporting request-scoped data through call-graph